 Memory¶

-This page explains how agents remember things across conversations.
-Understanding memory helps you work effectively with your assistant — it can save preferences, recall past decisions, and maintain context between sessions.
+How agents remember things across conversations.
+The memory subsystem lets agents save preferences, recall past decisions, and keep context between sessions.

-Pynchy's memory subsystem is pluggable.
-The built-in plugin uses SQLite with full-text search, but alternative backends can be swapped in via plugins.
+The memory subsystem is pluggable.
+The built-in plugin uses SQLite with full-text search, but you can swap in alternative backends via plugins.

 How Memory Works¶

-Every group has isolated memory — what one group saves, another cannot access.
-Agents have four tools for managing persistent memory:
+Every group has isolated memory — one group can't read another's.
+Agents have four tools for persistent memory:

 | Tool | What it does |